 identifies derivator $K$-theory in terms of a universal property (Theorem \ref{universal_prop_derivator_K-theory}):

 (d) \textbf{K-theory of homotopy $n$-categories.} The motivation for introducing $K$-theory for homotopy $n$-categories is to identify the part of Waldhausen $K$-theory which may be reconstructed from the homotopy $n$-category.
 As a basic instance of this phenomenon, we recall that $K_0(\C)$ can be recovered from the triangulated category $\h_1 \C$ for any stable $\infty$-category $\C$.
 The main feature of the homotopy $n$-category that is needed for our definition of $K$-theory is the collection of higher weak pushouts which come from pushouts in $\C$.
-We revisit the properties of homotopy $n$-categories in Section \ref{sec:K-theory_higher_homotopy_cats} and discuss possible axiomatizations of these properties.
-We consider a general notion of $K$-theory for pointed $n$-categories with distinguished squares -- this is a higher categorical, but more elementary, version of Neeman's $K$-theory of categories with squares \cite{Neeman}.
+We will revisit the properties of homotopy $n$-categories in Subsections \ref{stable-n-categories}--\ref{stable-n-categories2} and discuss possible axiomatizations of these properties.
+We will then define $K$-theory for pointed $n$-categories with distinguished squares -- this is a higher categorical, but much more elementary, version of Neeman's $K$-theory of categories with squares \cite{Neeman}.
 For a pointed $\infty$-category $\C$ with finite colimits, we consider the $K$-theory $K(\h_n\C, \can)$ associated to $\h_n\C$ with the canonical structure of higher weak pushouts as distinguished squares.
 For every $n \geq 1$, there is a comparison map

-and these assemble to define a tower of $K$-theories:
+and these assemble to define a tower of $K$-theories and comparison maps: